 Individually contoured implants are placed on top of the calf muscles through short incisions behind each knee.
 The result is an immediate appearance of muscle size and definition.
 Usually the patient is able to walk comfortably within several days and may return to full physical activities within 4 to 6 weeks.
 There are a few surgical risks, including infection, bleeding, nerve and/or muscle damage, slippage and asymmetry.

 With the increasing popularity of pectoral augmentation over the past 10 to 12 years, men have also been asking for a procedure that can increase the definition and size of the upper arm muscles.
-Dr. Tiller pioneered techniques for bicep and tricep augmentation and has performed these surgeries for over 7 years.
+Bicep augmentations can also be performed by Dr. Tiller to help correct the physical deformity resulting from bicep tears from weight training or other trauma.
+Dr. Tiller pioneered techniques for bicep and tricep augmentation and has performed these surgeries for over 25 years.

-Very soft but solid silicone implants are placed under the arm covering of the bicep muscle and the tricep muscle through short incisions beneath the arm.
+Very soft but solid silicone implants are placed beneath the bicep and tricep muscles through short incisions beneath the arm.
 Often the bicep implants and tricep implants are placed at the same time as pectoral augmentation using the same incision in the armpit.
 There is modest discomfort for a few days following the procedure.
 The surgery does not affect muscle function and strength, and full arm work-outs may resume within 4 to 6 weeks.
 Substantial increase in size and definition of the upper arm muscles may be achieved with this procedure.